 - Willing to work shift work, weekends and holidays.

-- In order to be employed in this field the student must be able to perform moderately physically demanding tasks on a regular basis.
+- To be employed in this field, the student must be able to perform moderately physically demanding tasks on a regular basis.

 |CBE 101||Fundamentals of Electricity and Lab||6|

 |CBE 104||Computer Fundamentals and Lab||2|

 |CBE 105||Boiler Operators||8|